tylerhunt/pew_pew/README.md

 ```

 For resources that require a domain, you may pass it as an option when calling
 the resource.
-If a domain has been configured, it will be used as the default.
+If a domain has been configured, it will be used as the default
+for all methods called on the resource.

 ``` ruby
 PewPew.stats.all # uses the configured domain